Zornica/First/README.md

 # First
-This is my 10948 repository!kkk
+This is my 10948 repository!